shapelets/khiva-use-cases/README.md

 ## What is the repository structure?
 In the root directory there are different folders focused on a topic and inside these folders there are directories showing a case study.

 Each topic has its own datasets.
-By now, only a energy dataset is available:
+By now, only an energy dataset is available:

 * [Energy DataSet](https://github.com/shapelets/use-cases/tree/master/energy)